Prepping Your Car for Long-Term Car Storage: The Complete 2024 Checklist

 Make sure the plastic is about a foot or two larger all around the perimeter of the car.

-Clean and dust the interior
+Clean and Dust the Interior

 When cleaning and dusting the interior, make sure to: